 - You begin standing facing the same direction as your partner, feet on opposite sides of their arms

-- Hinge into a standing forward fold, placing hands on floor
+- Hinge into a standing forward fold, placing hands on the floor

-- Shift your weight slowly into your hands as you carefully life your right leg and place one foot on your partners back
+- Shift your weight slowly into your hands as you carefully lift your right leg and place one foot on your partner’s back

 - Gently lift the other foot to their back and walk your feet toward their hips, gently pushing on their lower back and communicating about how the stretch feels as they deepen their downward dog

-- Once in a supported handstand, try to align your hips over shoulders over hands
+- Once in a supported handstand, try to align your hips, shoulders, and hands

 - Hold and breathe, checking in with the second partner

 - To release, slowly bend one knee and step back to the ground, following with the other back to a forward fold

 - Let the base partner ease out of the pose and switch to the top person

 Lengthen the side body and create some heart-shaped body art with your arms.
 This reverse warrior is great for grounding and connecting with your yoga partner.